lidofinance/depot/README.md

 ### Check fired events

-If omnibus actions were written correctly, you shouldn't do anything for the events check, it will be done automatically.
+If omnibus items were written correctly, you shouldn't do anything for the events check, it will be done automatically.
+If item is built from the blueprint, all expected events are already listed in the blueprint.

-> All expected events MUST be defined in the omnibus actions.
+> All expected events MUST be defined in the omnibus items.
 If there will be any
 > unexpected events, the test will fail.
 If the event was described in the omnibus actions, but
 > wasn't fired, the test will fail too.